-Over the last couple of weeks, I have been hearing a lot from constituents regarding how the County plans to spend money to finance maintenance and capital improvements at Safeco Field.
-The proposal (Motion 2018-0266) comes from King County Executive Dow Constantine and describes the distribution of the County’s hotel/motel lodging tax revenues beginning in 2021.
-Many people are frustrated that not enough of the money is going to alleviate our housing crisis and support those who are addicted to opioids.
+Over the last few of weeks, I have been hearing from some constituents on how the County plans to spend money to finance maintenance and capital improvements at Safeco Field.
+The proposal (Motion 2018-0266) was transmitted by King County Executive Dow Constantine and describes the distribution of the County’s hotel/motel lodging tax revenues beginning in 2021.
+Some people have expressed that not enough of the money is going towards alleviating our housing crisis and supporting those who are addicted to opioids.

-I too am saddened and frustrated to see so many of our neighbors without a roof over their heads or who are struggling with addiction.
-Every day I walk or take the bus to and from work, I see people living on the streets desperately trying to survive which breaks my heart.
+I share these concerns about so many of our neighbors without a roof over their heads or who are struggling with addiction.
+Every day as I walk or take the bus to and from work, my heart breaks when I see people living on the streets desperately trying to survive.

-Since arriving at the King County Council, I have been working continuously on policies to secure investments aimed at getting people into stable and affordable housing, especially families with children.
+Since arriving at the King County Council in January of 2016, I have been working continuously on policies to secure investments aimed at getting people into stable and affordable housing, especially families with children.
 Our work is far from over.

-In response, the executive’s proposal directs the 37.5 percent for affordable housing to the Department of Community and Human Services to support transit-oriented housing development or services for homeless youth.
-New funding would assist our continued efforts to get people off the streets into stable housing.
+In response, the Executive’s proposal directs that 37.5 percent be used for affordable housing to the Department of Community and Human Services to support transit-oriented housing development or services for homeless youth.
+Such funding would assist our continued efforts to get people off the streets into stable housing.

 The remaining 25 percent would be allocated to programs and facilities that attract visitors to the region.
 Of this 25 percent included in the Executive’s proposal, 60 percent would be allocated to Safeco Field and the ShoWare Center in Kent for capital improvements and maintenance.
-Contrary to some news reports that you may have read, this money would not be able to be used to build a new brew pub for the Seattle Mariners; rather, the money would be used by the Mariners for stadium maintenance and repairs, such as for plumbing, electrical upgrades, HVAC systems improvements, and maintenance of the retractable roof.
-Keep in mind that Safeco Field is publically owned and we do bear some responsibility for its upkeep.
+Contrary to some news reports that you may have read, the funds would not be able to be used to build a new brew pub for the Seattle Mariners; rather, they would be used by the Mariners for stadium maintenance and repairs, such as for plumbing, electrical upgrades, HVAC systems improvements, and maintenance of the retractable roof.
+Keep in mind that Safeco Field is publically owned, thus the County does bear some responsibility for its upkeep.

 A public hearing on the motion has yet to be scheduled.
 Once one is, there will be an opportunity for public testimony.
 Click here to see upcoming agendas for the council’s Committee of the Whole.